 With some banks, you can set your savings account to automatically deduct money from your checking account.
 You can choose to do this weekly, biweekly, or even monthly.
 When your savings account is set up to automatically withdraw money, you treat the amount like any other bill.
 In other words, it becomes a priority to save money.

 If you really want to be organized with your finances, look for ways to consolidate your bills.
-For example, instead of paying ten credit card bills each month, get a low interest loan** and pay off your credit cards.
+For example, instead of paying ten credit card bills each month, get a low interest loan** and pay off your credit cards (or come up with a plan to pay off your debt quickly).
 You'll then only need to make one payment a month.
 The same goes for your cable, internet, and phone.
 Get the services combined so that you just have to pay one bill.
 In both cases, you'll end up saving a lot of money and being more organized.

 **You'll need to make sure that you don't continue to rack up debt on the newly paid off credit cards or you'll find yourself in worse debt than before.